hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 the HP Cloud Management Console.

-### 2.6.6 <a id="signature_auth"></a>Signature Based Authentication
+### 2.6.7 <a id="signature_auth"></a>Signature Based Authentication

 Signature based authentication provides an alternate way of authenticating your request.
 Normally, you obtain a token from the HP Cloud Identity service and include the token in the  X-Auth-Token header.
 With signature based authentication you use an Access Key to “sign” a request.
 The resulting signature is then included in the Authorization header (instead of X-Auth-Token).

-#### 2.6.6.1 Creating Shared Secret Signatures
+#### 2.6.7.1 Creating Shared Secret Signatures

-To create a signature you need an Access Key.
-You can see your Access Keys by accessing the API Keys section of the HP Cloud Management Console.
+To create a signature you need a Tenant Id and Access Key.
+You can see your Tenand Id and Access Keys by accessing the API Keys section of the HP Cloud Management Console.
 You may create additional Access Keys.
 You may also delete Access Keys.
 This can be used if you suspect that an Access Key has been compromised.
 When you delete an Access Key, signature based authentication requests that were signed using the deleted Access Key will fail.

 An Access Key has two parts – an Access Key ID and a Secret Key.
 As you can see below, the Access Key ID appears in the Authorization header.
 However, the Secret Key does not.
 Obviously, you should only reveal the Secret Key to trusted parties.

-The tenant Id is also shown by the Management Console.

 The value for the Authorization header is constructed as follows: